nov-solutions/sol-web/README.md

 6. while ssh on the server, Execute `cert.sh` in the root directory to generate a TLS certificate for the domain.

-7. install docker on the server

-8. if the pipelines are setup correctly as in the earlier step, pushing to master will trigger the deployment of the files to the server and will start the containers
+7. if the pipelines are setup correctly as in the earlier step, pushing to master will trigger the deployment of the files to the server and will start the containers